CalcChatty/CalcChatty.github.io/index.md

 >Use this information in creating a single long paragraph about the setting and world-building elements.
 Give a detailed description of the world in which the story takes place, ensuring that it resonates with the central themes and philosophies explored in the narrative.
 Make sure not to develop the plot, just create the basic setting in one paragraph for now.`

 ## Generate The Beginning of the Story
-You'll want to save the story concept that it generates in a notepad.
-All of the outputs from this series of prompts put to together comprise a {Story Details} referenced below.
+You'll want to save the five outputs comprising your story concept that it generates in a notepad.
+All of the outputs from this series of prompts put to together comprise the {Story Details} template tag referenced below.

 ### Prompt that produced a basic outline for the story:
 >Given the following descriptions, write an basic plot outline paragraphs, roman numerals for each part.
 Only discuss the plot and not other aspects of the story.
 Identify important characters and describe the major events of the story.
 Do not explain the events or interpret them in any way; merely describes what happens.: {Story Details}